Sykurpudar/TicTacToe/docs/development_manual.md

 Code pushed to GitHub will be inspected by [CircleCI][circleci] using the written tests.

 ### Deploying
-Pushes to the repository's master branch will be automatically deployed by Heroku to the [TicTacToe website][tictactoe].
+CircleCI will run end-to-end tests on a [staging server][stagingserver] using Heroku.
+If the tests pass, CircleCI will deploy to the [TicTacToe production server][tictactoe].
+Code coverage is available at a [test result server][testresults] which will update regardless of whether the tests pass or not.

 ## Team protocol
 All changes to the code must be pushed to a development branch.